Starcounter/Docs/docs/transactions.md

 ### Nested Transactions

-Starcounter does not support nested transaction.
-Attempting to start a new transaction within an active transaction will throw `NotSupportedException` exception.
+A nested transaction is a transaction that is run within the scope of another transaction.
+Starcounter does not support such transactions.
+Attempting to start a new transaction within an active transaction's scope will throw a `NotSupportedException` exception.

 ```csharp
 transactor.Transact(db =>